“Dream. Choose. Commit.”

 But this year has been the patchiest month on record for actual consistency.
 I had a solid think about it this morning, and realised that while I had kicked off creating the IQs again this year, I hadn’t really committed properly to doing them every day.
 I have mentioned once or twice about how sometimes I feel quite apathetic about making these things, and a few of you have graciously written to me saying “Please keep going!”.

-Even so, I found I was sitting on the fence which is built by a Fence Company about the whole thing.
+Even so, I found I was sitting on the fence about the whole thing.
 “It’s all too hard.”
 “I have too much going on anyway.”
 “What’s the point?”

 One of you even suggested doing weekdays only, so I at least got two days off per week from creating an IQ, and I have to admit I was very tempted to simply write you today and say “Guess what?
 Monday to Friday only from here on in.”